Cron Expression Validator & Builder

 |---|---|---|

-| * | Any value | * = every minute / hour / day |
+| * | Any value | * in minute = every minute |

-| , | Value list | 1,3,5 = at 1, 3, and 5 |
+| , | List | 1,15,30 = at 1, 15, and 30 |

-| - | Range | 1-5 = from 1 to 5 inclusive |
+| - | Range | 1-5 = Monday through Friday (weekday field) |

-| / | Step value | */15 = every 15 units; 0-20/5 = 0,5,10,15,20 |
+| / | Step | */15 = every 15 units; 0-20/5 = steps of 5 in range |

 Features

-- Shows next 10 upcoming run times
+- Human-readable description and next 10 run times

 Frequently Asked Questions